Achievers/a11y-css-scrubber/README.md

  `clearDest`      | boolean | true   | If you are not using singleFile, it is recommended that you clear the destination directory            |

 ## OpenDyslexic
 When your a11y high contrast css is enabled you will also have access to the OpenDyslexic font.
-Though not load automatically one possible method of accessing could be.
+Though OpenDyslexic is not automatically enabled, a possible method to activate the font is:

 ```javascript
   var node = document.createElement('style');